statikfintechllc/Mobile-Mirror/docs/README.md

 </div>

 ⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched.
-Time to attach and Debug*⚠️
+Time to attach and Debug, Lets Scare the .org*⚠️

 > Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.